 Critics may argue that the presence of wind turbine blades generates noise or visual pollution.
 But, this technology is an excellent alternative to calm down global warming.
 If we make adequate power from the wind, we can reduce our dependence on power plants that consumes non-renewable energy sources and pollute the earth.

 Humans are the only creatures responsible for polluting the earth.
-It’s high time that we apply immediate approaches for a cleaner and better world for all of us.
+It’s high time we apply immediate approaches for a cleaner and better world for all of us.
 Also, dig in more to read about wind energy facts.

 If you are looking forward to following this approach and joining the better world campaign, you should definitely thumb up for wind energy.
 There are a finite number of wind turbine companies with considerable technical improvements over recent years.
 Some of the American Wind Turbine Companies are listed here for you.